emoacht/Monitorian/README.md

 The code for add-on features is not included in this repository.

+## Detection of external monitors

+This app checks if each external monitor is controllable through DDC/CI and shows only controllable ones.

+For this purpose, this app requests a monitor to send its capabilities information through DDC/CI and checks if it includes the capabilities to get/set the brightness.
+If capabilities information is not received or these capabilities are not included, such monitor will be regarded as not controllable through DDC/CI.

+This function has been tested and worked well in most cases.
+Therefore, if a monitor is not shown, it is most likely caused by hardware-oriented reasons that cannot be solved by this app.
+Such reasons include:

+1. The monitor model does not support DDC/CI.

+1. The monitor's DDC/CI setting is OFF.
+You may need to change the setting by OSD menu.

+1. The monitor's DDC/CI function is weird.
+Some monitors are found not to return correct capabilities information.

+1. The PC's connector does not support DDC/CI.

+1. The cable, converter, or docking station which connects the PC and the monitor is not compatible with DDC/CI.
+Thunderbolt/USB-C cables are generally compatible but converters aren't.
+Surface Dock and Surface Dock 2 are known to be compatible.

+1. The monitor or the PC have issues including contact failture in connector.
+This is particularly the case for old monitors.

+If you think it is worth to report, read [reporting](#reporting) and then create an issue with logs and other relevant information.
+Please note that an issue which does not include any meaningful clue will be closed.

 ## Development

-This app is a WPF app developed and tested with Surface Pro 4 and 7.
+This app is a WPF app developed and tested with Surface Pro series.

 ### Reporting

 The controllability of an external monitor depends on whether the monitor successfully responds to DDC/CI commands.
-Even if a monitor is expected to be DDC/CI compatible, it may fail to respond (a) if the monitor is weird, (b) if its connection to the system is problematic, or (c) when the system starts or resumes.
-If an issue is case (a) or (b), this app cannot help it.
-If case (c), this app may be able to handle it.
+Even if a monitor is expected to be DDC/CI compatible, it may fail to respond typically when the system starts or resumes.

 In any case, reporting on the controllability of a monitor MUST include probe.log and operation.log described below.
 The logs will be the starting point to look into the issue.